 Where to stay in Ottawa

-I’d recommend trying to stay in downtown Ottawa.
+I’d suggest trying to stay in downtown Ottawa.
 That way you’re within walking distance of a huge number of the Ottawa activities I mentioned.

 From personal experience I recommend the following hotels.